OfficialMagic8/languages/README.md

 <div align="center">
-  Magic8 is an interactive Discord Bot circled around the well known game, Magic 8 ball!<br>
-  With Magic8 you can ask a question and get one of over <u>100</u> funny responses!
+  Magic8 is an interactive Discord Bot with many fun features to play with!
+From asking a question and getting one of <u>100<u/> responses to slapping your friend!<br>
 </div>